BRCA1: Protein structure

 This protein also contains nuclear localization signals and nuclear export signal motifs.

-The human BRCA1 protein consists of four major protein domains; the Znf C3HC4- RING domain, the BRCA1 serine domain and two BRCT domains.
+The human BRCA1 protein consists of four major protein domains: the Znf C3HC4- RING domain, the BRCA1 serine domain and two BRCT domains.
 These domains encode approximately 27% of BRCA1 protein.
 There are six known isoforms of BRCA1, with isoforms 1 and 2 comprising 1863 amino acids each.

 BRCA1 is unrelated to BRCA2, i.e. they are not homologs or paralogs.

-Zinc ring finger domain
+Zinc RING finger domain

 The RING motif, a Zn finger found in eukaryotic peptides, is 40–60 amino acids long and consists of eight conserved metal-binding residues, two quartets of cysteine or histidine residues that coordinate two zinc atoms.
 This motif contains a short anti-parallel beta-sheet, two zinc-binding loops and a central alpha helix in a small domain.
 This RING domain interacts with associated proteins, including BARD1, which also contains a RING motif, to form a heterodimer.
 The BRCA1 RING motif is flanked by alpha helices formed by residues 8–22 and 81–96 of the BRCA1 protein.
 It interacts with a homologous region in BARD1 also consisting of a RING finger flanked by two alpha-helices formed from residues 36–48 and 101–116.
 These four helices combine to form a heterodimerization interface and stabilize the BRCA1-BARD1 heterodimer complex.
 Additional stabilization is achieved by interactions between adjacent residues in the flanking region and hydrophobic interactions.
 The BARD1/BRCA1 interaction is disrupted by tumorigenic amino acid substitutions in BRCA1, implying that the formation of a stable complex between these proteins may be an essential aspect of BRCA1 tumor suppression.

-The ring domain is an important element of ubiquitin E3 ligases, which catalyze protein ubiquitination.
-Ubiquitin is a small regulatory protein found in all tissues that direct proteins to compartments within the cell.
+The RING domain is an important element of ubiquitin E3 ligases, which catalyze protein ubiquitination.
+Ubiquitin is a small regulatory protein found in all tissues that directs proteins to compartments within the cell.
 BRCA1 polypeptides, in particular, Lys-48-linked polyubiquitin chains are dispersed throughout the resting cell nucleus, but at the start of DNA replication, they gather in restrained groups that also contain BRCA2 and BARD1.
 BARD1 is thought to be involved in the recognition and binding of protein targets for ubiquitination.
 It attaches to proteins and labels them for destruction.
 Ubiquitination occurs via the BRCA1 fusion protein and is abolished by zinc chelation.
-The enzyme activity of the fusion protein is dependent on the proper folding of the ring domain.
+The enzyme activity of the fusion protein is dependent on the proper folding of the RING domain.

 Serine cluster domain

 BRCA1 serine cluster domain (SCD) spans amino acids 1280–1524.
 A portion of the domain is located in exons 11–13.
 High rates of mutation occur in exons 11–13.
 Reported phosphorylation sites of BRCA1 are concentrated in the SCD, where they are phosphorylated by ATM/ATR kinases both in vitro and in vivo.
 ATM/ATR are kinases activated by DNA damage.
-Mutation of serine residues may affect localization of BRCA1 to sites of DNA damage and DNA damage response function.
+Mutation of serine residues may affect the localization of BRCA1 to sites of DNA damage and DNA damage response.